 What is commercial real estate brokerage?

-Commercial real estate brokerage can be compared to investment banking, but for commercial properties.
+In Houston, a commercial real estate brokerage can be compared to investment banking, but for commercial properties.
 A commercial real estate brokerage is a team of individuals who are part of a firm that connects property sellers with property buyers.
 Brokers who have helped with a commercial real estate transaction will take a percentage of the deal, known as a commission.

 There are a lot of factors and variables that are involved with being able to connect the perfect buyers to specific pieces of property, which is why real estate brokers are so important and valuable in the real estate world, both commercial and residential.

-As a seller of commercial real estate, a brokerage has a network of individuals and firms to work with that can connect you to potential buyers.
+As a Houston seller of commercial real estate, a brokerage has a network of individuals and firms to work with that can connect you to potential buyers.

-As a buyer of commercial real estate, a brokerage has a list of property sellers who can be recommended for your commercial entity or business.
+As a buyer of Houston commercial real estate, a brokerage has a list of property sellers who can be recommended for your commercial entity or business.

 What is commercial real estate lending?